Currency

 20 drops daily

-- Consult a doctor or TCM therapist before use.
+- Before use, consultation with a doctor or a TCM therapist is recommended.

-- Start with a smaller amount (e.g., 5–10 drops) and gradually increase to the full dose within a week.
+- Start with a smaller amount (e.g., 5–10 drops) and gradually increase to the full dose over one week.

-- After the first week of use, introduce a weekend break (Saturday–Sunday).
+- After the first week of use, take a weekend break (Saturday–Sunday).

 - After one month of regular use, take a one-week break.